 They also work at a local organic farm that raises vegetables, pork and dairy.

 Now the four of us share a car.

-I love these three men.
+I love my sons.
 I really, really do.
 I keep telling myself that.

 The car Kleenex disappeared because one of them caught a cold.
 The lid to the wet wipes came off and when I unearthed them from under the seat they were all dried out.
 I pulled down the mirror on the passenger side to put lip balm on and the mirror was splashed with dried blood. (“I was playing with my girlfriend’s puppy, and his tooth caught my nose and ripped it, and there was blood all over and it was the only mirror I could find—sorry, Mom.”)
 The cloth grocery bags wound up on the floor under work boots caked with…uh…farm stuff.
 The back seat is covered with dirt because they had to haul potatoes from a far field back to the house.
 There are assorted Gatorade and plastic water bottles rolling around in every stage between full and empty.
 The seat and mirrors are never in the right place for me, but as I rarely get to drive anymore, I suppose it doesn’t matter.

 Don’t even get me started on the issue of gas! (“There’s enough to get to town Mom.
 I swear to God!”)

 Then, two days ago, we got a call from them at a time when they should have been safely and gainfully occupied weeding and harvesting in one of the farm’s massive gardens.
 You know, earning money to buy themselves a car?
 The front passenger wheel on the Elantra started making a terrible noise and they pulled over.